autotbx/automation-toolbox/README.md

 ## Environment support

-Environment support is a feature that enable the following object to overwrite attributes from the defaultAttributes for the **working environment**:
+Environment support is a feature that enable the following object to overwrite attributes from the defaultAttributes or the ansibleAttributesfor the **working environment**:

 * ClusterModuleTemplate
 * ClusterProvider